Improve Random Test Profiles

-A random test is a standard selection for vibration testing.
-However, its distribution of data presents a shortcoming when simulating a real-world environment.
 Present-day methods of random testing assume a Gaussian mode of distribution where the kurtosis value equals three.
-However, not all data fit Gaussian distribution, and this assumption can result in under testing.
+However, not all data fit Gaussian distribution, and this assumption can result in under-testing.

 What is Kurtosis?

 Kurtosis is a dimensionless measurement pertaining to the average deviation of a signal from its mean value.
-Present-day random testing assumes Gaussian distribution of random data and, therefore, a kurtosis value of 3.
-However, there are data that do not fit Gaussian distribution.
-In such instances, a kurtosis value of 3 may omit higher peak values and result in under testing.
+Present-day random testing assumes Gaussian distribution of random data with a kurtosis value of 3.
+However, there are data that do not fit the Gaussian distribution.
+In such instances, a kurtosis value of 3 may omit higher peak values.

 What is Gaussian Distribution?

-Full RMS Control: Acceleration is moved from the mean towards peak levels, resulting in no change of GRMS.
+- Full RMS control: Acceleration is moved from the mean towards peak levels, resulting in no change in GRMS

 Getting the Kurtosis into the Resonances